So you’ve decided to start forming a limited company?

 Step 1: Choose Your Company Name

-However, what you need to remember is that it is only the official name of your company and does not dictate that have to use that as your brand name when approach customers (as you can always be ABC Ltd ‘trading as’ XYZ).
+However, what you need to remember is that it is only the official name of your company and does not dictate that you have to use that as your brand name when approaching customers (as you can always be ABC Ltd ‘trading as’ XYZ).

 Starting A UK Business?